 - For applicants that do not meet the Direct Entry language proficiency or academic requirements, admission may still be possible.
 See if you still can qualify for admission.

 - Suffolk University is committed to educational access for all.
 We are aware of the limitations some international students have faced in regards to standardized testing.
 We are test flexible for international students and have created a comprehensive list of options that applicants can submit to prove English proficiency.
-If you believe that you meet one of the following criteria and would like to be considered exempt from providing standardized testing, please complete a test waiver form.
+If you believe that you meet one of the following criteria and would like to be considered exempt from providing standardized testing, please complete the Test of English Proficiency Waiver Request form.
 Someone from the Admission Office will be in contact with you to inform you if you qualify.

 Additional documents are required for each of the following: